 Freedom Debt Relief is a legitimate debt settlement company and a member of the International Association of Professional Debt Arbitrators.
 When researching debt settlement companies, watch out for upfront fees and unrealistic guarantees.
 The following are some other legitimate debt settlement firms:

 When faced with a large amount of unsecured debt, your options may be to file for bankruptcy or seek debt settlement.
 Freedom Debt Relief is a debt settlement company that helps U.S. clients with at least $7,500 in unsecured debt.
 The program requires you to stop making monthly payments on your bills and instead put money into a savings account for a potential settlement.
 When there are sufficient funds in the account, Freedom Debt Relief will attempt to negotiate a deal with your creditors.
+Can you cancel Freedom Debt Relief?
 If you decide you’d like to cancel your debt settlement program with Freedom Debt Relief, you can do so at any time without penalty by calling a representative or by logging in to your account and requesting to cancel.
 For more information about getting out of debt, see our article: How to Pay off Debt with No Money.